Meet the Team

 Mohsen earned his PhD in Electrical and Computer Engineering from the University of Alberta in 2018, following his MSc and BSc in Mechanical Engineering from Shiraz University in Iran.
 With over 10 years of industrial experience, Mohsen has worked across various sectors, including transportation, gaming, natural resource management, and banking.
 He has applied his expertise in mathematical modeling, control systems, machine learning, and deep learning to address complex challenges in robotics, automation, customer relationship management, and data-driven decision making.

-Principal Investigator for MOSAIC I Repilcation
+Principal Investigator for MOSAIC I Replication

 Cheryl Thomas